couchbaselabs/dcp-documentation/upr-session.md

 (2) Once all of the items from the first snapshot have been sent the Producer will send a Snapshot Marker message to tell the Application that the producer has reached the end of a snapshot.
 Any items received after a snapshot marker should be part of the next snapshot.

-(3) After the Snapshot Marker is received the Producer will send more items to the Application.
+(3) After the Snapshot Marker is received the Producer might send more items to the Application ending again with a Snapshot Marker.

-(4) When the Producer gets to the end of a snaphot it sends a Snapshot Marker message to let the Application know that the snapshot is finished.

-(5) At some point the VBucket stream may be finished and the Producer will send a Stream End message to signify the stream is finished.
+(4) At some point the VBucket stream may be finished and the Producer will send a Stream End message to signify the stream is finished.
 A stream may end for different reasons so it is important to check the status code in the Stream End message.

 #####Closing a Stream